-SM2 is a public key cryptographic algorithm based on elliptic curves, it is used for key pair generation and digital signature verification.
+SM2 is a public key cryptographic algorithm based on elliptic curves that is used for key pair generation and digital signature verification.
 The procedure of using GM SM2 functions for signing and verifying is demonstrated below:

 - 1. Create an ECC context for SM2 - 2.
-Generate a SM2 key pair including a private key and a public key - 3.
+Create an SM2 key pair including a private key and a public key - 3.
 Do user message digest for SM2 signing and verifying - 4.
-Sign the user message using SM2 ECC context by the private key - 5.
-Verify the signature of the user message using SM2 ECC context by the public key - 6.
+Sign the user message using SM2 ECC context by a private key. - 5.
+Verify the signature of the user message using SM2 ECC context by a public key - 6.
 Remove secrets and release resources